 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

 And so we have a few options here for how we can navigate this view.
 The same rules apply as before.
-I can zoom in and zoom out with the wheel.
+I can also zoom in and zoom out with the wheel.

 It also creates a very cool visual for being able to look at, say, the floor plan.
 So I'm just bringing this in a little closer.
 That was a little too close there.